FlyingDiver/Indigo-radiora2/README.md

 # Lutron RadioRA 2 / Caséta Plugin
 Indigo plugin for Lutron RadioRa 2 and  Caséta

+## Requirements

+1. For RadioRa2, a Main Repeater (RR-MAIN-REP-WH) with ethernet or serial connection to the Indigo server.

+2. For RadioRa2 Select, a Main Repeater (RR-SEL-REP2) with ethernet.

+3. For Caséta, a Wireless Smart Bridge Pro (L-BDGPRO2) with ethernet.

 ## Installation

 1. Download the plugin zip file and double-click it to expand.
 Double-click the Lutron RadioRA 2 plugin to install it.

 2. For RadioRa 2, you can connect to the main repeater either via Ethernet or a Serial using a USB to serial adapter.

-3. For Caséta, only Ethernet is supported.
+3. For Caséta or RadioRa2 Select, only Ethernet is supported.

 4. The initial configuration dialog will prompt you to specify a serial port or IP connection.
 If you check the option for IP, you must enter a valid username and password.
 For Caseta systems, this is the telnet login, not the login you use for the Caseta app.